LogtalkDotOrg/logtalk3/manuals/sources/refman/methods/goal_expansion_2.rst

 by the ``expand_goal/2`` method may be restricted by changing its default public scope.

-Goal expansion may be also be applied when compiling source files by defining the object providing access to the ``goal_expansion/2`` clauses as a :term:`hook object`.
+Goal expansion may also be applied when compiling source files by defining the object providing access to the ``goal_expansion/2`` clauses as a :term:`hook object`.
 Clauses for the ``goal_expansion/2`` predicate defined within an object or a category